Slip and Falls Prove Leading Cause of Injuries for Older AmericansJune 21, 2018

 - Information on screening for falls

-You may have a case if the careless or negligent conduct of someone has led to your injury.
+You may have a slip and fall case if the careless or negligent conduct of someone has led to your injury.
 Though we cannot control or always be aware of the negligent dangers caused by others, there are things that the older population can do to put themselves at a lesser risk for succumbing to a hip fracture or falling in the first place:

 - Exercise Daily